Nissan Z (RZ34): Z Proto Launch Edition

-At the 2022 Tokyo Auto Salon, Nissan unveiled a one-off prototype named Fairlady Z Customized Proto.
-Which is slightly different than the Z Proto Launch Edition.
-Nissan stated they introduced this Proto to honor its predecessors heritage.
-Also, stated "gauge customer and fan interest for potential future accessory offerings".
+At the 2022 Tokyo Auto Salon, Nissan unveiled a one-off prototype named Fairlady Z Customized Proto, which was slightly different than the Z Proto Launch Edition.
+Nissan claimed they introduced this Proto to honor its predecessors heritage and to "gauge customer and fan interest for potential future accessory offerings".

 This Fairlady Z Customized Proto features a new orange body color, split front grille, black eight-spoke wheels with "Nissan Z" badged tires, black graphics package with black roof, accents and stripes, front fender flares and carbon-fiber front splitter and side skirts.
 No technical changes have been made from the production version Z.

 Z Performance

-The Z Performance (known as Fairlady Z Version ST in Japan) has the same VR30DDTT, a 3.0-liter twin turbocharged V6 engine, generating a maximum power output of 298 kW at 6400 rpm and 475 Nm of torque at 1600 to 5600 rpm with a redline at 6800 rpm.
+The Z Performance (known as Fairlady Z Version ST in Japan) has the same VR30DDTT, a 3.0-liter twin turbocharged V6 engine, generating a maximum power output of 298 kW at 6,400 rpm and 475 Nm of torque at 1,600 to 5,600 rpm with a redline at 6,800 rpm.
 This trim also has the same 6-speed manual transmission and 9-speed automatic transmission.
-This trim retains all the features and upgrades of the base Sport trim as well as other new features.
+This trim retains all the features and upgrades of the base Sport trim as well as other features.

-Other upgrades includes: SynchroRev Match and a rev-matching system for manual transmission models, GT-R-inspired paddle shifters with launch control for automatic transmission models, an even sportier suspension setup over the Sport trim, larger brake rotors with 14.0-inch for the front and 13.8-inch in the rear and also red floating aluminum calipers with four-piston up front and two-piston for the back.
-For the Performance trim Nissan also offers a mechanical clutch-type limited-slip differential, 19-inch Rays super lightweight forged alloy wheels with Bridgestone Potenza S007 high performance street tires, front and rear spoilers to improve downforce, sports dual exhaust outlets, heated leather seats with four-way power-adjustable, 9.0-inch infotainment touchscreen with navigation, NissanConnect services and eight-speaker Bose audio system.
+Other upgrades includes: SynchroRev Match rev-matching system for manual transmission models, GT-R-inspired paddle shifters with launch control for automatic transmission models, an even sportier suspension setup over the Sport trim, larger brake rotors with 14.0-inch for the front and 13.8-inch in the rear and also red floating aluminum calipers with 4-piston up front and 2-piston for the rear.
+For the Performance trim, Nissan also offers a mechanical clutch-type limited-slip differential, 19-inch Rays super lightweight forged alloy wheels with Bridgestone Potenza S007 high-performance street tires, front and rear spoilers to improve downforce, sports dual exhaust outlets, heated leather seats with four-way power-adjustable, 9.0-inch touchscreen infotainment with navigation, NissanConnect services and 8-speaker Bose audio system.
 The manual transmission version has curb weight of 1,604 kg and the automatic transmission version has a curb weight of 1,634 kg.